Project 1:

 Selected Publications

-Manipulating synthetic optogenetic odors reveals the coding logic of olfactory perception.
+Manipulating synthetic optogenetic odors reveals the coding logic of olfactory perception, Science (earlier versions at BioRxiv)

 Lerman GM, Little JP, Gill JV, Rinberg D, Shoham S.